-Vice President / Real Estate Risk Analysis Manager
+Vice President / Canton Branch Manager

-Texas Bank and Trust Vice Chairman and Chief Executive Officer Rogers Pope, Jr. announced the 2013 recipient of the TB&T Community Spirit Award at the bank’s annual employee dinner on Tuesday, March 18.
+Texas Bank and Trust Vice Chairman and Chief Executive Officer Rogers Pope, Jr. announced the 2014 recipient of the TB&T Community Spirit Award at the bank’s annual employee dinner on Tuesday, March 17.

-The community spirit award is presented each year to the individual who best embodies a “spirit of service” and community involvement, representing Texas Bank and Trust and giving back to the communities we serve with his or her time, talents and treasures, Mr. Pope, Jr. said.
+The Texas Bank and Trust community spirit award is presented each year at the bank’s annual dinner to the individual who best embodies a “spirit of service” and community involvement, representing the bank in the communities TB&T serves.
+Nominations for the recognition are submitted by officers and employees.

-“Community involvement and support is one of the core values on which this organization is built and, even though we will only recognize one individual with this award, all of team members are responsible for the superb reputation that TB&T has in this regard in each and every one of the communities in which we have a presence.”
+“Community involvement and support is one of the core values on which this organization is built and, even though we will only recognize one individual with this award, all of team members are responsible for the superb reputation that TB&T has in this regard in each and every one of the communities in which we have a presence,” Mr. Pope, Jr. said.

-Throughout its 56-year history, Texas Bank and Trust has placed a high value on service for its employees.
+Throughout its 57-year history, Texas Bank and Trust has placed a high value on service for its employees.
 The bank’s spirit of giving has brought together individuals who share a common vision and ongoing commitment to improve the lives of their neighbors.

 In addition to recognizing Ms. Melton as the recipient of the 2014 TB&T Community Spirit Award, the bank will make a monetary contribution to the charitable organization of her choice.